 Gabriel Bisset-Smith is a BAFTA nominated writer/actor/director/comedian.

 He directed, co-created and co-wrote the BBC’s ground breaking multi platform murder mystery The Last Hours of Laura K which earned him a BAFTA nomination in digital creativity.
-The show was also nominated for a Prix Italia, best visual experience at SXSW Interactive and won a Gold and Audience award at the LOVIES.
+The show was also nominated for a Prix Italia, best visual experience at SXSW Interactive and won a Gold and Audience award at the LOVIES as well as best Multi-Platform at the International Format Awards in Cannes .
 It was also nominated for a Broadcast Digital Award.

 He wrote, directed and starred in his debut short film Thrush which won the Vimeo Best Narrative award.
-The following year he was asked to judge and present the same category alongside James Franco.
+The following year he was asked to judge and present the same category.
 The film also won the Rushes Soho Shorts Festival Tenderpixel audience choice award and the Grand Jury Prize at the Disposable Film Festival.

 Theatre credits include his debut play The Charming Man which was nominated for the Off West End Most Promising Playwright award, plays at Hampstead Theatre and York Theatre Royal and attachments at the Royal Court and the Soho Theatre.
 After taking part in the 24 Hour Plays at the Old Vic Theatre he was selected to workshop his play Dreams Of A Butterfly Broker at The Public Theatre in New York.
 He also directed Jack Rooke’s debut show Good Grief which was nominated for Total Theatre award.
 For radio he wrote and starred in The Black Bono for BBC Radio Four.

-Current development projects include TV shows with ITV studios and BBC studios, two feature film scripts with the BAFTA winning company Wigwam and a new play.
+Current development projects include TV shows with ITV studios, BBC studios and Baby Cow as well as two feature film scripts and a new play.